smabbasht/python-call-trace/README.md

 ```python
 python main.py
 ```
+If you encounter errors related to `graphviz` or `dot`, you may need to install [graphviz](https://formulae.brew.sh/formula/graphviz).

 ### Assumptions:
 - The tool expects input source file to have an entry point `main()` function.